andriitishchenko/vkmp3list/README.md

 # vkmp3list
-Chrome extension for downloading mp3 list URLs
+Chrome extension for VK.COM what allow to get list of mp3 URLs on the "Search page"

 MAC OS X<br>